safe property thailandforeigner property thailandphuket property legalthailand property law

 • Unable to provide completed project references

-The developer due diligence process — visiting completed projects, requesting financial backing documentation, checking Land Department permits, verifying company registration — is the most important safety check for off-plan purchases.
+The developer due diligence process, visiting completed projects, requesting financial backing documentation, checking Land Department permits, verifying company registration, is the most important safety check for off-plan purchases.

 Market Safety

 Phuket’s international buyer pool is its key market safety feature.
-The depth and diversity of international buyers — European, Russian, American, Australian, Asian — means no single source market’s withdrawal eliminates demand.
+The depth and diversity of international buyers, European, Russian, American, Australian, Asian, means no single source market’s withdrawal eliminates demand.
 When Russian buyer volumes dropped in 2022-2023 (due to sanctions and geopolitical factors), European and Asian buyer volumes increased, maintaining overall market activity.

 This diversification is what makes Phuket’s market resilient compared to single-source markets.
 A market dependent on one nationality’s buyers (some Pattaya zones heavily depend on Russian or Chinese tourists) faces concentrated demand risk that Phuket’s diversified base does not.

-Red Flags in Other Thai Markets
+What Should You Know About Red Flags in Other Thai Markets?

 Red FlagWhat It SignalsWhere It Appears